Generalized disconnection exponents: Introduction

 \subsection{Acknowledgements}

+This work was done while the author was affiliated to the University of Cambridge.
 The author acknowledges the support by EPSRC grant EP/L018896/1 and a JRF of Churchill college.
 We thank Pierre Nolin and Wendelin Werner for useful comments on an earlier version of this article.
+We thank Bertrand Duplantier for pointing out the connection between the exponents \eqref{tilde-xi-c}, \eqref{xi-c} and \cite{MR2112128, MR2581884}.
+We also thank the anonymous referee for reading this article carefully and for many valuable comments.